Ready to host an Exposition?

 There is no cost for hosting an exposition.
-This is to allow all parishes--even poor ones--the opportunity to host an exposition.
+This is to allow all parishes–even poor ones–the opportunity to host an exposition.
 There is also no collection taken at an exposition.
-The only financial commitments for which a parish would be obligated are: 1) to make free will baskets available at the exposition for those who desire to make a donation; and, 2) to not have any simultaneous collections or fundraising occurring during an exposition.
+The only financial commitments for which a parish would be obligated are 1) to allow free will baskets at the exposition for those who desire to make a donation; and, 2) to not have any simultaneous collections or fundraising occurring during an exposition.

 An email address and cell phone number would have to be provided for the local parish contact.

-- An extension cord and power strip (set-up in the church).
+- Two extension cords (set-up in the church).

 - A small table on which to put a digital projector and computer (set-up in the church).

-- 20 CLEAN tables; either 6 or 8 feet in length are fine; round tables will not work unfortunately; tablecloths are provided Treasures of the Church (set-up in the hall).
+- 20 CLEAN tables; either 6 or 8 feet in length are fine; round tables will not work, unfortunately; tablecloths are provided by Treasures of the Church (set-up in the hall).

 Fr.
-Carlos would require accommodation in the parish rectory for the night of the exposition.
-If a room is not available the parish would have to provide a hotel room.
+Martins would require accommodation in the parish rectory for the night of the exposition.
+If a room is not available the parish would need to provide a hotel room.